 Children are very loyal and can also take on a role of trying to prevent their parents from fighting or try to get in between fights.
-This is not good for children.
-This is not children’s’ developmental task, but they will do it out of loyalty.
+This is not good for the mental health of children.
+This is not childrens’ developmental task, but they will do it out of loyalty.

 Exposure to escalated conflict involving verbal, physical or behavioral battle is never good for children - especially if it goes on for years."

 "Well, it looks like from research on divorce and the effects on children that the damage done is mostly caused by a lot of fighting between the parents.

 So if parents are going to be able to divorce and stop fighting, they are going to help their kids greatly.

 If they are going to get divorced and continue fighting, they are not going to necessarily help their kids.
 So the fighting and the intensity between the parents is the thing that seems to damage kids most.